powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 This parameter defines the minimal nominal voltage, in kV, for which a bus oustide of **minRealisticVoltage** and **maxRealisticVoltage** will stop the simulation.

-Unrealistic voltage, especially in high voltage substations, may trigger automates or other dangerous phenomenons, with a potentially large impact to the system, that a static simulator may not take correctly into account.
-In this case, the result of the simulation should not be used without special caution.
+Unrealistic voltages -particularly in high-voltage substations- can trigger automated protections or other hazardous phenomena, potentially causing significant impacts to the system.
+Steady-state simulation may not accurately account for these effects.
+Therefore, results obtained under such conditions should be interpreted with caution.

-The default value is '0' for compatibility reasons.
+A configuration that offers both reliable simulation results and resilience to local observability issues could, for example, use 0.8 and 1.2 p.u. for **minRealisticVoltage** and **maxRealisticVoltage**, respectively, and 100 kV for **minNominalVoltageRealisticVoltageCheck**.

-An example of configuration that provides good level of simulation trust as well as resilience to local observability issues would be 0.8 and 1.2 for **minRealisticVoltage** and **maxRealisticVoltage** and 100 for **minNominalVoltageRealisticVoltageCheck**
+The default value is 0 kV.

 **reactiveRangeCheckMode**
 Open Load Flow discards voltage control for generators with a too small reactive power range, because in practice a too